 The majority of children and young people with SEN and disabilities will have their needs met by their local mainstream early years setting, school or college.
 However for those with complex needs that cannot be met by the support put in place by their school or college, an EHC needs assessment may be required.

-Educational Health Care Process
+Education, Health and Care Process

 The following animations help parents to explain the EHCP process and its important relationship with the Person Centred Approach, visit: EHCP process animations.